-What is a stop of light in photography?
+What is a stop of light

 A stop of light is to photography what a cup of flour is to a bakery.
 Learn what it means and why understanding it makes you a better photographer.